nualagr/the-lord-of-the-rings-game/README.md

 **Help button** - brings up a modal of the game rules.

-**Game Over Modal** - alerts the user to the fact that they did no complete the round in the given timeframe.
+**Game Over Modal** - alerts the user to the fact that they did not complete the round in the given timeframe.
 A **Restart** button allows them to start a new game immediately.

 **Completion Modal** - pop up window congratulates the user at the end of Round Three and provides them with a **Prize Button** which opens a visual prize modal.

-**Character Information Modal** - This modal, the visual prize, is populated with information on the last card matched in the game.
+**Character Information Modal** - This modal, the visual prize, is populated with information regarding the last card matched in the game.
 It contains the ingame character image and information (gender, place of birth, etc.) drawn from *The One API*.

 A **footer** contains **social media** links to:

-- the official [Facebook](https://www.facebook.com/lordoftheringsbook/) page for The Lord of the Rings Books.
+- the official [Facebook](https://www.facebook.com/lordoftheringsbook/) page for *The Lord of the Rings* Books.
-- The Lord of the Rings [Twitter](https://twitter.com/lotr) page.
+- *The Lord of the Rings* [Twitter](https://twitter.com/lotr) page.
 - a Lord of the Rings [Istagram](https://www.instagram.com/lordoftherings_official/?hl=en) fan page.

 <br>